 Cuisinart has recently released a new pellet grill/smoker into their range, the Clermont.
-As with their previous offerings the Woodcreek & Twin Oaks, Cuisinart are selling this pellet grill/smoker exclusively through Walmart.
-As I’ll discuss below the Clermont does have some advantages over the Woodcreek, however, its also currently priced quite a bit higher.
+As with their previous offerings, the Woodcreek & Twin Oaks, Cuisinart are selling this pellet grill/smoker exclusively through Walmart.
+As I’ll discuss below the Clermont does have some advantages over the Woodcreek.
+However, its also currently priced quite a bit higher.
 I also think the Clermont has some missed opportunities in terms of features.
 My general thoughts on the Clermont match the phase ‘two steps forward, one step back’.
-Hence, there is some progress here, however, its not where it needs to be on price/features.
+Hence, there is some progress here.
+However, its not where it needs to be on price/features.

 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Introduction To The Cuisinart Clermont